chaplinjs/chaplin/README.md

 If you’ll be using AMD version, you will also need an AMD module loader like [RequireJS](http://requirejs.org/), [Almond](https://github.com/jrburke/almond) or [curl](https://github.com/cujojs/curl) to load Chaplin and lazy-module application modules

+## Downloading Chaplin

+[Download the latest release on Chaplinjs.org](http://chaplinjs.org/#downloads).
+See above on how to compile from source manually.

 ## Building Chaplin

-The individual source files of Chaplin are originally written in the [CoffeeScript](http://coffeescript.org/) meta-language.
-However, the Chaplin library file is a compiled JavaScript file which defines a single `chaplin` module.
+The Chaplin source files are originally written in the [CoffeeScript](http://coffeescript.org/) meta-language.
+However, the Chaplin library file is a compiled JavaScript file which defines the `chaplin` module.

-There’s a build script which compiles the CoffeeScripts and bundles them into one file.
+Our build script compiles the CoffeeScripts and bundles them into one file.
 To run the script, follow these steps:

 1. Download and install [Node.js](http://nodejs.org/).
-2. Install the Node packages for CoffeeScript and UglifierJS globally.
-Open a shell (aka terminal aka command prompt) and run these commands:
+2. Open a shell (aka terminal aka command prompt) and type in the commands in the following steps.
+3. Install the Node packages for CoffeeScript and UglifierJS globally.

    ```
    sudo npm install -g coffee-script
    sudo npm install -g uglify-js
    ```

-   This assumes you’re working on a Unix machine (Linux, Mac OS, BSD…).
    On Windows, you can omit the `sudo` command at the beginning.

-3. Install the Node package ShellJS normally.
-On the shell, run this command:
+4. Install the Node package ShellJS normally.

    ```
    npm install shelljs
    ```

-4. On the shell, start the build by typing:
+5. Start the build:

    ```
    cake build